Causal Inference with Invalid Instruments: Post-selection Problems and A Solution Using Searching and Sampling: Additional Numerical Results

-We present the complete simulation results for settings {\bf S1} to {\bf S5} detailed in Section \ref{sec: sim results}.
-We vary $\gamma_0$ across $\{0.25, 0.5\}$, $\tau$ across $\{0.1, 0.2, 0.3, 0.4\}$ and $n$ across $\{500, 1000, 2000, 5000\}.$ The results are reported from Table \ref{tab: S1-0.25} to Table \ref{tab: S5-0.5}.
-The main observation is similar to those in Section \ref{sec: sim results} in the main paper, which is summarized in the following.
+The main observation is similar to those in Section \ref{sec: simulation} in the main paper, which is summarized in the following.

-\begin{enumerate} \item The CIs by \texttt{TSHT} \cite{guo2018confidence} and \texttt{CIIV} \cite{windmeijer2019confidence} achieve the 95\% coverage level for a large sample size and a relatively large violation level, such as $n=5000$ and $\tau=0.3, 0.4.$ For many settings with $\tau=0.1, 0.2$, the CIs by \texttt{TSHT} and \texttt{CIIV} do not even have coverage when $n=5000.$ The CI by \texttt{CIIV} is more robust in the sense that its validity may require a smaller sample size than \texttt{TSHT}. \item The CIs by the \texttt{Union} method \cite{kang2020two} with $\bar{s}=\pz-1$ (assuming there are two valid IVs) achieve the desired coverage levels for all settings.
-The CIs by the \texttt{Union} method with $\bar{s}=\lceil \pz/2\rceil$ (assuming the majority rule) do not achieve the desired coverage level, except for the setting {\bf S1} where the majority rule holds. \item Our proposed searching and sampling CIs achieve the desired coverage levels in most settings.
-Settings {\bf S1}, {\bf S2} and {\bf S4} are relatively easier as the corresponding finite-sample majority and plurality rules hold more plausibly.
-For the more challenging settings {\bf S3} and {\bf S5}, the combined intervals in general achieve the desired coverage level in most settings. \item When the CIs by \texttt{TSHT} \cite{guo2018confidence} and \texttt{CIIV} \cite{windmeijer2019confidence} are valid, their lengths are similar to the length of the CI by \texttt{oracle} TSLS, which has been justified in \cite{guo2018confidence,windmeijer2019confidence}.
-The sampling CI, searching CI and CI by the \texttt{Union} are in general longer than the CI by the \texttt{oracle} TSLS, which is a price to pay for constructing uniformly valid CIs. \item Among all CIs achieving the desired coverage level, the sampling CIs are typically the shortest CIs achieving the desired coverage levels.
-Both searching and sampling CIs are in general shorter than the CIs by the \texttt{Union} method. \end{enumerate}
+\begin{enumerate} \item The CIs by \texttt{TSHT} \citep{guo2018confidence} and \texttt{CIIV} \citep{windmeijer2019confidence} achieve the 95\% coverage level for a large sample size and a relatively large violation level, such as $n=5000$ and $\tau= 0.4.$ For many settings with $\tau= 0.2$, the CIs by \texttt{TSHT} and \texttt{CIIV} do not even have coverage when $n=5000.$ The CI by \texttt{CIIV} is more robust in the sense that its validity may require a smaller sample size than \texttt{TSHT}. \item The CIs by the \texttt{Union} method \citep{kang2020two} with $\bar{s}=\pz-1$ (assuming there are two valid IVs) achieve the desired coverage levels for all settings.
+The CIs by the \texttt{Union} method with $\bar{s}=\lceil \pz/2\rceil$ (assuming the majority rule) do not achieve the desired coverage level, except for the setting {\bf S1} where the majority rule holds. \item Among all CIs achieving the desired coverage level, the sampling CIs are typically the shortest CIs achieving the desired coverage levels.
+Both searching and sampling CIs are in general shorter than the CIs by the \texttt{Union} method.
+The sampling CI can have a comparable length to the oracle bias-aware confidence interval. \end{enumerate}

-We shall remark that even when the majority rule holds for the setting {\bf S1}, we implement $\TSHT$, $\CIIV$ and our proposed sampling and searching CIs by only assuming the plurality rule to hold.
-Even when the majority rule holds, CIs by $\TSHT$ and $\CIIV$ are under-coverage in the presence of weakly invalid instruments (e.g. $\tau=0.1,0.2$).